SmithBradleyC/jsPsych_Online_Experiments/README.md

   - *jsPsych_Online_Experiments.Rproj*: the R project file to keep everything organized
   - *R*: the folder containing all of my R code
     - *analysis*: the folder containing all of the code used in analyzing the data
       - *data_analysis.R*: the file where the data analysis is done.
-The example summarizes the data and saves the summarized data
+The example summarizes the data and saves the summarized data #MC
       - *figures*: the folder where I save my figures (empty in this repository)
       - *pull_firedata.R*: the file used to download the data from FireBase and save a .csv version of the data
     - *pre_experiment*: the folder containing all the R code used in setting up the experiment